zane-abbud/DS4002-Case-Study/README.md

 ## Repository Contents

     .
-    ├── Data/
-    ├── Scripts/
     ├── Supplemental_Materials/
     ├── Hook.pdf
     ├── Rubric.pdf
-    ├── README.md
-    └── LICENSE
+    └── README.md

 ## File and Folder Descriptions

-### `Data/`

-Contains the fake/real news dataset or instructions for accessing the dataset used in the case study.

-### `Scripts/`

-Contains the Python scripts or notebooks used to reproduce the workflow, including data preparation, exploratory analysis, TF-IDF feature extraction, logistic regression modeling, and evaluation.

 ### `Supplemental_Materials/`

-Contains reference links, background readings, documentation, and other materials that help students understand the case study.
+Contains the materials needed to reproduce and understand the case study.
+This folder may include dataset instructions, project scripts or notebooks, reference links, background articles, technical documentation, and other supporting resources.

+Suggested materials in this folder include:

+- `Dataset_Instructions.md`
+- project scripts or notebooks
+- `News_Literacy_Explainer.md`
+- `Text_Classification_Technical_Resource.md`
+- `References.md`

 ### `Hook.pdf`

-Introduces the case study scenario, places the student in the role of a junior data analyst, and explains the high-level mission.
+Introduces the case study scenario, places the student in the role of a junior data analyst, explains the motivation for fake news detection, and gives the student a high-level mission.

 ### `Rubric.pdf`

 Explains the purpose, task, deliverables, and criteria for completing the case study.
+This document should be used to guide the student’s final report, notebook, or slide deck.

 ### `README.md`

 Provides an overview of the repository and instructions for using the case study materials.

-### `LICENSE`

-Provides the license information for this repository, if included.

 ## Methods Used